Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 Note: values

-are different in your case
+296c77d3b766and172.17.0.2are different in your case

-If you retry the failed build-job
+If you retry the failed build-job, it should succeed:

 Now that our runner works, we can proceed with building parent-child pipelines.